julia-dizhak/code-examples/concepts/references-types.md

 <details>
   <summary>Explanation</summary>
-  Yes, The Object.assign() method copies all enumerable own properties from one or more source objects to a target object and it returns the target object.
+  Yes, the Object.assign() method copies all enumerable own properties from one or more source objects to a target object and it returns the target object.
 </details>